haugene/docker-transmission-openvpn/docs/tips-tricks.md

 #### Let other containers use VPN

 To let other containers use VPN you have to add them to the same Service network as your VPN container runs, you can do this by adding `network_mode: "service:transmission-openvpn"`.
-Additionally you have to set `depends_on` to the `transmission-openvpn` service to let docker-compose know that your new container should start **after** `transmission-openvpn` is up and running.
-As final step you can add `healthcheck` to you service.
+Additionally, you have to set `depends_on` to the `transmission-openvpn` service to let docker-compose know that your new container should start **after** `transmission-openvpn` is up and running.
+As the final step, you can add `healthcheck` to your service.

-As an example, lets add [Jackett](https://github.com/linuxserver/docker-jackett) to the `transmission-openvpn` network based on example from [Running the container](run-container.md):
+As an example, let's add [Jackett](https://github.com/linuxserver/docker-jackett) to the `transmission-openvpn` network based on the example from [Running the container](run-container.md):

 ```yaml
 version: '3.3'